ghi-electronics/Documentation/software/due/language.md

 ---

 ## Single Line Commands
-Code can be concatenated together in a single line with each command joined by a **:**
+Code can be concatenated together in a single line with each command joined by a **:** When coding in **Immediate** mode multi-line statements need to be coded as a single line command.
+When using **Record mode** multi-line statements can be used.

 ```basic
 x=10:print(x):x=15:print(x)